DEFRA/epr-re-ex-admin-frontend/PROJECT_STRUCTURE.md

 Different components will be kept in different folders in a flat structure, i.e. all components will live directly under `components/`.
 This allows us to start with the simplest approach, which is also the one with the least cognitive load for the developer, in line with best practices.

-This implies that sub-component is a dynamic concept, i.e. a component becomes a sub-component of another when referenced inside another component and not dictated by the folder structure.
+This implies that sub-component is a dynamic concept, i.e. a component becomes a sub-component of another when it's referenced (inside the parent component) and not dictated by the folder structure.
 This is meant to facilitate refactoring.

 ```
 project-root/